-All project participants will be accommodated in a host family.
+Interns of 'Internship Green Life Volunteers' program can choose to be accommodated in a host family or in your own apartment.
 The host family will provide two or three meals a day, this depend on our activities.
-You will be spending time with local Costa Ricans, who not may speak English that well.
+You will be spending time with local Costa Ricans, who not may speak English that well, but the staff of Green Life Volunteers speak English.
 It will give you the opportunity to fully immerse yourself in Costa Rican culture and learn Spanish!
+If you choose for your own apartment, we will help you to organize it.
+You will have to cook your own meals.
+We will discuss your options during your sign up process - depending on your length of stay you may choose a host family stay or your own apartment.

 If you would like to polish up your Spanish please consider doing a Spanish school before heading to your project!
 We offer the cheapest rates in Costa Rica for a 4 hour a day Spanish immersion school in San Isidro del General!
 Click here to go to our Spanish project.